 This training only needs to be completed once, but additional "refresher" trainings can be scheduled as necessary.

 For information about additional trainings and workshops available through OGE, please visit our Advisor Resources Page.

 Student recruitment is on ongoing process that ideally takes place several months prior to the program's application deadline.
+Our Tips for Managing a Study Away Program webinar can be found on our YouTube Channel and through Training & Development.
 For a Maymester or Summer program, student recruitment events should take place in the fall semester of the preceding year.

 OGE recommends (but does not require) the following student recruitment methods/ events: